lidofinance/dc4bc/HowTo.md

 [john_doe] Successfully processed message with offset 0, type event_sig_proposal_init
 ```

 Now you have a pending operation in your operation pool.
+That is an operation to confirm participation: you'll be bringing dkg setup data to the airgapped machine and submitting the message that you will participate.

 Get the list of pending operations:
 ```
 $ ./dc4bc_cli get_operations --listen_addr localhost:8080
 DKG round ID: 3086f09822d7ba4bfb9af14c12d2c8ef